2020101/Mathieu/README.md

 ## 3. Background
 - multi-ethnic european and african
-- read, write, and speak 3 language well
+- read, write, and speak 3 languages well
 - BA in Business Administration from Stetson University
 - completed Data Analytical online course from LSE